Tonyvitamin/Compiler_Project_Code_Generation/README.md

 # Compiler_Project_Code_Generation
+## Goal

+It is the last part of the project for Introduction to Compiler, which combines all previous part and do code gereration

+## Introduction to the compiler

+In this project, we have to implement a compiler for a language called Mini pascal.
+Mini Pascal is a simplified version of Pascal

+00Readme.txt is the detail for this homewo
-code generation by Jasmin
+## code generation by Jasmin

-Step flow
+## Step flow
 1.With command flex Scanner.l
 Scanner.l -> lex.yy.c